 If you have supportive friends and family, you may wonder how a stranger can help you.
 But, the trained, skilled anxiety therapists at Eddins Counseling Group can offer you long-term solutions to your worries and anxiety instead of just temporary relief.
 We can help you identify the triggers of your anxiety and teach you coping skills to manage them on your own.
 Several of our therapists specialize in treating anxiety specifically.
 They understand why your body is responding the way it is and how to help you cope.

 Talking can lead to reassurance and create some relief.
 But, it’s important to develop ways to manage your emotions for times when your friends and family might not be available.
 For example, if you begin to feel symptoms of panic at 3 a.m., your loved ones might not answer the phone.
 Anxiety treatment can empower you to find your own calm, which can help with other challenges you might face in the future as well.

 I Don’t Want to Feel More Anxious

 You can go through therapy at your own pace.
 Therapy can help you work free of the control anxiety has over your life so you can begin to live with confidence and calmness again.
-Sometimes, this might mean recognizing areas of your life that are no longer working for you.
+Sometimes, this might mean recognizing areas of your life or coping mechanisms that are no longer working for you.
 Your therapist will help you address limiting beliefs, cope with difficult emotions and help you grow at a deeper level.
 This might include healing the pain inside.
 Your therapist will work with you gently and compassionately to move through any difficulties that might arise.

-You Can Understand and Manage Your Anxiety
+You Can Understand and Manage Your Anxiety Symptoms

 There is no need to live with sleepless nights and overwhelming days anymore.
 We believe in your ability to find mental, physical, and emotional calm.
 You can learn to slow your mind, let go of worry and dread, and live with optimism for your future.